Tejas204/Blog-Website/README.md

 ## Features

 1. Create a new blog
-2. Edit existing blogs created by the logged in user
-3. Delete blogs created by logged in user
-4. Add comments
+2. Add comments
-5. Rate a blog
-6. Like a blog
-7. Sort and filter the blogs according to the requirement
+3. Sort the blogs according in ascending & descinding order, date of creation and reading time
-8. Basic security using Firebase authentication
+4. Filter the blogs based on category.

 ## How to run?